cincheo/jsweet/doc/jsweet-language-specifications.md

 In JavaScript, it is common practice to enhance an existing class with news elements (field and methods).
 It is an extension mechanism used when a framework defines plugins for instance.
 Typically, jQuery plugins add new elements to the `JQuery` class.
 For example the jQuery timer plugin adds a `timer` field to the `JQuery` class.
 As a consequence, the `JQuery` class does not have the same prototype if you are using jQuery alone, or jQuery enhanced with its timer plugin.

-In Java, this extension mechanism is problematic because Java cannot dynamically enhance a given class.
+In Java, this extension mechanism is problematic because the Java language does not support mixins or any extension of that kind by default.

 #### Untyped accesses to mixins